spatialos/gdk-for-unity-blank-project/README.md

-# The SpatialOS GDK for Unity Blank Project readme (alpha)
+# The SpatialOS GDK for Unity Blank Starter Project

 This is a blank project that you can use to build your own game with the [SpatialOS GDK for Unity](https://github.com/spatialos/gdk-for-unity).

+## Prerequisites

+Before using this project, make sure to follow the [machine setup guide](https://docs.improbable.io/unity/alpha/content/get-started/set-up#set-up-your-machine).

+## Setup

 To use the blank project, you need to clone the GDK for Unity repository alongside the Blank Project so that they sit side-by-side: